-How to Determine the Motor Size for Your Project?In this blog post and video, you will learn the information required to help you size the motor based on payload, speed, acceleration and other requirements necessary for the desired application.
+How to Determine the Motor Size for Your Project?In this article and video, you will learn the information required to help you size the motor based on payload, speed, acceleration and other requirements.

 In this lesson, we will continue the discussion on the topic of motion control.
 All of us at RealPars, hope you have been following our previous lessons on motion control and have begun to benefit from these lessons.
 Now you will apply your base knowledge of Servo and Stepper motors in this lesson towards how to determine the correct servo motor size for your application.

-In this lesson, you will learn the information required to help you size the motor based on payload, speed, acceleration and other requirements necessary for the desired application.
+In this lesson, you will learn the information required to help you learn how to size a motor based on payload, speed, acceleration and other requirements necessary for the desired application.

 The servo motor selection process requires a certain number of calculations for you to understand, as well as the units of measurement used throughout the equations for you to become familiar with.